laminlabs/lamin-docs/docs/includes/quick-setup-laminr.md

-For setup, install the `laminr` and `lamindb` packages and connect to a LaminDB instance.
+For setup, install the `laminr` package and connect to a LaminDB instance.

 ```R
 install.packages("laminr", dependencies = TRUE)  # install the laminr package from CRAN